bluenote-1577/basic_seed_chainer/README.md

 The value of the k-mers is increasing as `k = C log n` where `n` is the sequence length, and `C` is defined to be `2/(1 - 2 * alpha)` where `alpha = -log (1 - theta)` with log base 4.
 We simulate alignments for `k = 10, 11, 12, 13, ...` up to a user specified value.
 Other simulation parameters can be specified and are outlined below.
 For a quick overview of the algorithm:

 **Seeding**: using open syncmer or minimizer seeds.
-NOTE: We use fxhash for k-mer hashing instead of a rolling hash so it's not as fast as it could be.
+NOTE: We don't use any sort of bitwise streaming for representing k-mers/fast processing so collecting seeds is very slow.

 **Chaining**: using a linear gap cost with a MRQ data structure as described in the minigraph paper.